 So, let’s invest your $5,000 in mortgages!
 There are three popular ways of investing in mortgages and Fundscraper would work together with you to help you determine what might be best for you in your circumstances.

-1. Public Mortgage Funds
+1. Public Mortgage Investment Funds

 One can invest in a publicly traded fund (meaning it trades on a public exchange and you can buy and sell whenever you please) that is made up of mortgages.
-Examples of popular funds are Timbercreek Financial and Atrium Mortgage Investment Corporation.
+Examples of popular mortgage investment funds are Timbercreek Financial and Atrium Mortgage Investment Corporation.
 Each are easy to access through your investment broker or through a direct investment account that is likely available through your bank.
 Yet the drawback of these investment vehicles is that they are publicly traded.
 If you haven’t got at least 20% of your current portfolio in the private real estate market, you should look at further diversifying your investment portfolio in one of the two further options below.

-2. Private Mortgage Funds
+2. Private Mortgage Investment Funds

 Another way to invest in mortgages is through a private fund.
 A private fund does not publicly trade and once you invest your money you might not be able to get it back right away.
 Again, mortgages are long term investments.
 People will invest in a private fund as the returns can often be significantly better than a public fund.

 The better return is generally the result of a unique skillset the asset manager brings to the mortgage fund.
-Private mortgage funds are widely available in Ontario and the simplest way to find one is to ask a licensed mortgage broker or securities dealer like Fundscraper.
-Your licensed mortgage broker or securities dealer should be able to advise you as to which funds are most suitable for you.
+Private mortgage investment funds are widely available in Ontario and the simplest way to find one is to ask a licensed mortgage broker or securities dealer like Fundscraper.
+Your licensed mortgage broker or securities dealer should be able to advise you as to which mortgage investment funds are most suitable for you.

-If the advisor does not or is unable to tell you the differences between the various private mortgage funds and which ones might be suitable for you, THEN GET A NEW ADVISOR.
+If the advisor does not or is unable to tell you the differences between the various private mortgage investment funds and which ones might be suitable for you, THEN GET A NEW ADVISOR.

 3. Mortgage Syndication

-A third way of investing in a mortgage is through what is called a “mortgage syndication”.
+A third way of investing in a mortgages is through what is called a “mortgage syndication”.
 A mortgage syndicate is where you and one or more persons fund a mortgage directly.
 A mortgage syndication is where a mortgage is funded by two or more parties.
 Investing in a mortgage syndicate is strictly for people who are experienced mortgage investors.

 The investment return can be inordinately good or ruinous.
 Being part of a syndicate is not for the faint of heart!
 When you invest in a mortgage syndicate, you acquire a direct fractional interest in the mortgage – you go on title!
 In this investment scenario you are literally putting all your investment eggs in one basket!
 The mortgage pays off or it doesn’t.